-The sudden nocturnal awakening can affect their sleep-wake cycle resulting in fussiness, more daytime sleep, and trouble falling asleep at night.
-While this change can be worrisome for parents, thankfully, it’s temporary.
-Parents can pass the phase with minimal trouble by knowing more about it.
+Their sleep-wake cycle may be disrupted, causing fussiness, more daytime sleep, and difficulty falling asleep at night.
+While this transition may be concerning for parents, it is only transitory.
+You can get through it with minimal difficulty by learning more about the phase.

 What Are The Causes Of Eight-Month Sleep Regression?